Discreet Confidential Consultation (213) 374-3952

 I can't tell you all the circumstances when you want to speak to the police or not in general, but what I can tell you is that the golden rule in sex crime defense is you do not speak to the police at all.
 It's much too dangerous for you to talk to the police because you could do or say something that incriminates you, even if you're innocent.

-Isn't that crazy that you could be innocent of a sex crime, speak to the police and end up providing them with ammunition to use against you?
-One reason this is true, unfortunately, is that I've seen the police mischaracterize what a particular defendant tells them.
+Isn't it alarming that you could be innocent of a sex crime, speak to the police, and inadvertently provide them with ammunition to use against you?
+This unfortunate reality is often due to the police misinterpreting what a particular defendant tells them.

-I've even seen it borne out where we have a situation where the interpreter for the police — let's say the client is a Spanish speaker — indicates that the person said something in a certain way, and it's utterly false information.
+I've even seen it borne out in a situation where the police interpreter—let's say the client is a Spanish speaker—indicates that the person said something in a certain way, and it's utterly false information.

-I've been doing this for a long time — 26 years — and I can tell you right now, most of the time that people speak to the police and give them a statement, it ends up being the most potent evidence that's used against them.
+I've been doing this for a long time—26 years—and I can tell you right now that most of the time, people's statements to the police end up being the most potent evidence used against them.

 Either to force a resolution of the case because they realize they've got to make a deal, or when they go to trial, it's being used in the attempt to prove that they're guilty.

-I've had cases where the information is so powerful that the prosecutor has taken a videotape and subtitled it so that the jury can understand it because my client is a Spanish speaker, and the confession was made in Spanish.
+I've had cases where the information was so powerful that the prosecutor took a videotape and subtitled it so that the jury could understand it because my client is a Spanish speaker, and the confession was made in Spanish.

-Often, the person makes a statement, and they don't perceive that whatever it is they said was incriminating, but what they don't realize is that the police and prosecutors have specific evidence that contradicts what they said.
+Often, the person makes a statement, and they don't perceive that whatever they said was incriminating.
+What they don't realize is that the police and prosecutors have specific evidence that contradicts what they said.
 They're smart enough to break it down.

 They're going to take the statement and then take the evidence they have, and they're going to show the jury — look, they gave this statement, but look at the evidence that we have that indicates that that statement is not valid,